CodecoolGlobal/tech-interview-workbook-markveszelka/docs/module_web.md

 };
 ```

-#### What is an API?
+#### What is an `API`?

 `API` stands for `Application Programming Interface`.
-APIs are mechanisms
+APIs are mechanisms that `enable two software components to
-that `enable two software components to communicate with each other` using a `set of definitions and protocols`.
-For
+communicate with each other using a set of definitions and protocols`.
+For example, the weather bureau’s software
-example, the weather bureau’s software system contains daily weather data.
-The weather app on your phone “talks” to this
+system contains daily weather data.
+The weather app on your phone 'talks' to this system via APIs and shows you daily
-system via APIs and shows you daily weather updates on your phone.
+weather updates on your phone.
+An API is a Collection of HTTP endpoints on the server side.

-`Data Retrieval`: APIs allow developers to request and retrieve specific data or information from a service or
+- `Data Retrieval`: APIs allow developers to request and retrieve specific data or information from a service or
   application.
 For example, a weather API can provide real-time weather data when queried with location information.
-`Functionality Integration`: APIs enable developers to integrate functionalities or services provided by other
+- `Functionality Integration`: APIs enable developers to integrate functionalities or services provided by other
   applications into their own software.
 This allows them to leverage existing tools and services without having to build
   everything from scratch.
-`Application Development`: APIs often provide libraries, frameworks, or SDKs (Software Development Kits) that simplify
+- `Application Development`: APIs often provide libraries, frameworks, or SDKs (Software Development Kits) that simplify
   the development process by offering pre-built functions and components.
 These tools provide a consistent interface and
   functionality, making it easier for developers to create new applications.
-`Service Interaction`: APIs facilitate communication and interaction between different services or systems.
-For example,
+- `Service Interaction`: APIs facilitate communication and interaction between different services or systems.
-an API may be used to send notifications, process payments, or connect to social media platforms.
+- For example, an API may be used to send notifications, process payments, or connect to social media platforms.

-#### What is REST API?
+#### What is `REST API`?

 `REST API` stands for `Representational State Transfer Application Programming Interface`.
 It is a set of constraints
 and principles for designing networked applications.
 REST is an architectural style that defines a set of constraints